Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 When running a sequencing pipeline, it is very important to make sure that your data matches appropriate quality threshold and are free from any contaminants.
 This step will help you make correct interpretations in downstream analysis and will also let you know if you are required to redo the experiment/library preparation or remove contaminant sequences.

 For this purpose, we will employ Kraken which is a taxonomic sequence classifier that assigns taxonomic labels to short DNA reads.
-We will screen our samples against a MiniKraken database (a pre-built database constructed from complete bacterial, archaeal, and viral genomes in RefSeq.) and confirm if the majority of reads in our sample belong to the target species.
+We will screen our samples against a MiniKraken database (a pre-built database constructed from complete bacterial, archaeal, and viral genomes in NCBI RefSeq database) and confirm if the majority of reads in our sample belong to the target species.

-In our previous class, we learned how to set up our environment using PATH variable. we will repeat the same thing to add path to the Kraken executables.
+In our previous class, we learned how to set up our environment using PATH variable. we will repeat the same thing to add path to the Kraken and Krona executables.

 > Open ~/.bashrc file using any text editor and add the following lines at the end of your .bashrc file.